grpc/proposal/A30-xds-v3.md

 ## Proposal

-### Version Support Policy

-gRPC's policy will be to support two versions of xDS at any given time.
-So if gRPC currently supports versions N-1 and N, then when xDS version N+1 is released, gRPC will add support for version N+1 and drop support for version N-1 at the same time, so that we will support versions N and N+1.
+### Migration Timing

-This policy will give users 1-2 years to upgrade their xDS servers in order to continue using the latest release of gRPC.
-Older releases of gRPC will of course continue to function using the older versions of the xDS API.
+We will give users 1-2 years to upgrade their xDS servers to xDS v3 in order to continue using the latest release of gRPC.
+Older releases of gRPC will of course continue to support xDS v2.

 ### Deciding What Version to Use

-For each new version of xDS that gRPC adds support for, there will be a server feature defined in the bootstrap file (see below) to indicate that the server supports that version of xDS.
-When speaking to the server, gRPC will use the highest version that is common to both itself and the server.
+There will be a server feature defined in the bootstrap file (see below) to indicate that the server supports xDS v3.
+If this server feature is set in the bootstrap file for a given server, then when speaking to the server, gRPC will use xDS v3; if the server feature is not present, then gRPC will use xDS v2.

-For example, let's say that the gRPC binary supports versions N-1 and N.
-If the bootstrap file contains only the server feature for version N-1, the highest version that is common to both the client and the server is N-1, so the client will speak version N-1.
-However, if the bootstrap file contains the server features for both versions N-1 and N, the highest version that is common to both the client and server is N, so the client will speak version N.

-As a special case for backward compatibility, there will be no server feature defined for xDS v2 support.
-Existing releases of gRPC automatically assume that servers support v2, and we will continue to assume that when we add support for v3.
-When we add support for the next version beyond v3 (probably v3.1), we will drop support for v2, and from that point on, all versions will be explicitly indicated via a server feature in the bootstrap file.
+In the future, when we drop support for xDS v2, gRPC will stop looking at the server feature in the config file, and it will unconditionally use xDS v3.

 ### Server Features in the Bootstrap File